Queen's University Belfast Students' Union: History

 As student numbers grew throughout the twentieth century (reaching 2,500 by the 1950s), the University tried to procure a new location for the Union and purchased a premises adjacent to Belfast City Hospital which had formally been the Deaf and Blind Institution, but the state of the building meant that another alternative had to be found.
 The university then decided to demolish the Queen's Elms building at the corner of University Road and Elmwood Avenue, and build a new Union from scratch, which was opened in 1967.
 A plan to demolish the Union building and replace it with what was called 'Lanyon II' three decades later was denied planning permission and so the decision was taken to redevelop the existing building and bring it up to modern standards.
 The original building had been constructed to cater for 6,000 and was struggling to cope with a student population that had reached almost 25,000 by 2005.
 The result was a £9 million facelift which began in 2005, and officially reopened on 21 March 2007.
 The work had been funded through donations from the University and Alumni, but the bulk came in the form of large loans being taken out by the Union.

 In 2018, the Students' Union building was closed in order to make way for construction of a new building which combines both the Student Guidance Centre and the Students' Union.
 Interim facilities were provided in the Elmwood Teaching Centre whilst construction was taking place.

 The new building, officially named One Elmwood, opened on 5 September 2022.

 Protests

 In 2015, the Fossil Free QUB group occupied the university Administration Building to protest against the university's continued investments in fossil fuels.
 This group, led by QSU President Seán Fearon, succeeded in securing commitment from Queen's University that they would divest from fossil fuels by the year 2025.

+Irish Language Rights Referendum

+In 2026, the QSU ran a student led Referendum calling for: an Irish Language Policy granting Irish equal status with English, including a bilingual corporate identity (name and logo), bilingual campus signage, and improved services for Irish-speaking students such as forms, administrative support, and graduation certificates in Irish.

+The subsequent ‘Yes’ campaign was led by An Cumann Gaelach, with Eoghan Ó Conghaile acting as spokesperson, while the ‘No’ campaign was led by QUB Young Unionists, represented by Jay Basra.